CGIF Brand Story

 Image Guidelines

 Each year, the CGIF aims to keep a folder of photos that can be repurposed and used on numerous materials throughout the year.
-Access the 2022 folder here.
+Access the Photos folder here.
 Some photos may come from K-12 educators, our Teacher Workshops, other outreach programs and events, and more.

 We typically try to include original photos as opposed to Canva stock photos, but we also don't want to reuse the same images on too many materials.
 For certain events where K-12 students are present, we may need special permission before using their photos.
+It is usually best to use photos of students where they are not easily identifiable.

-Design Sizes:
+Design Sizes

 LinkedIn graphic sizes are 1200 x 627 pixels